 University of Toronto

-Katherine Martinko writes about sustainable, low-impact living.
+Katherine Martinko is an expert in sustainable, low-impact living.
 Her informative and engaging stories have inspired Treehugger readers since 2013.

-An expert in sustainable living, Katherine writes extensively about reducing waste, the importance of cooking from scratch, choosing clean beauty products and ethical fashion, raising free-range children, and travelling in a lower-impact way.
-A professional writer, she has been an integral part of Treehugger's editorial team since 2013 and her work has taken her all over the world.
+An expert in sustainable living, Katherine writes and edits extensively about reducing waste, the importance of cooking from scratch, choosing clean beauty products and ethical fashion, raising free-range children, and traveling in a lower-impact way.
+A professional writer and editor, she has been an integral part of Treehugger's editorial team since 2013 and her work has taken her all over the world.
 Prior to Treehugger, Katherine was a staff writer for Discovery Network's Parentables website and maintained a popular personal blog.
-Her work has appeared in the Huffington Post, The Green Parent magazine, and been cited in several books.
+Her work has appeared in the Huffington Post, The Green Parent magazine, and has been cited in several books.

 In addition, Katherine speaks four languages, is a classically-trained violinist, and an award-winning public speaker and community leader who has worked with refugee resettlement in Canada.
 She lives with her husband and three children near Lake Huron, in southwestern Ontario.